agrathwohl/opus-buffer-player/README.md

 // const decoder = new FD({feed: 'feedId'})
 ```

+##### Play audio from the `DecodeWorker`
-Listen on the web worker to send new audio to the feed decoder class instance:
+Listen on the web worker to send new audio to the feed decoder class instance.

 ```js
 decodeWorker.onmessage = async function (chunks) {